mikkokotola/webcodingforbeginners/README.md

     <canvas id='myChart'></canvas>
 ```

 Let's move to the file *myChart.js*.
-Add the following two helper functions to the end of the file:
+Add the following three helper functions to the end of the file:
 ```
 function getValues(data) {
     var vals = data[1].sort((a, b) => a.date - b.date).map(item => item.value);